aryan355-pr/aryan355-pr.github.io/README.md

 ---

 ## 🎨 Design & Visual Inspiration
 This portfolio’s interactive particles background and overall minimalist layout were inspired by the **[MIT Research Laboratory of Electronics (RLE)](https://www.rle.mit.edu/boib/#/)**.
-It aims to emulate the rigor and clarity associated with top-tier research institutions.

 ---